 Group therapy can also be beneficial.

-“We’ve found that when teenagers are in a group with others who feel the same way, it’s a very liberating experience,” says Edwards.
-“When you’re at home and isolating yourself in your room, you feel alone.
-But in group therapy with other people like you, you don’t feel as alone.
-This can change someone’s perspective almost instantly.”
+"We've found that when teenagers are in a group with others who feel the same way, it's a validating experience," says Gallagher.
+"When you're at home and isolating yourself in your room, you feel alone and often think no one can understand what you're experiencing.
+But in group therapy, support and encouragement for one another quickly emerges."

-If, however, your teenager’s symptoms are more severe or they have thoughts of harming themselves or others, inpatient hospitalization or partial hospitalization may be necessary.
-Your child’s doctor or a behavioral health professional can conduct a depression screening to help you better understand what level of care is appropriate.
+If, however, your teenager's signs of depression are more severe or they have thoughts of harming themselves or others, inpatient hospitalization or partial hospitalization may be necessary.
+Your child's doctor or a behavioral health professional can conduct a depression screening to help you better understand what level of care is appropriate.

 Regardless, it's important to take the first step.